Cybersecurity Career Paths Guide

 CISO (Chief Information Security Officer) manages information security and ensures overall IT and information assets are effectively protected by an organization's standards.

-Responsibilities involve leadership, hiring, managing, and collaborating IT professionals across varying departments, evaluating software up-gradation and launches, ensuring network upgrades refraining from disabling or settling privacy, IT expertise, risk, and compliance management.
+Responsibilities involve leadership, hiring, managing, and collaborating with IT professionals across varying departments, evaluating software up-gradation and launches, ensuring network upgrades refraining from disabling or settling privacy, IT expertise, risk, and compliance management.

 Skill Sets

-Communication, budget and fiscal management, database security, application security, systems security, digital forensics, identity management, disaster recovery, data and information management, incident management, policy development and administration, political skills, planning and strategic management, regulation and stranded compliance, risk assessment and management, security architecture, supervisory and more.
+Communication, budget, and fiscal management, database security, application security, systems security, digital forensics, identity management, disaster recovery, data and information management, incident management, policy development and administration, political skills, planning and strategic management, regulation and stranded compliance, risk assessment and management, security architecture, supervisory and more.

 Education Qualification and Requirements